JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-11-06-Nematostella_spawning.md

 Daniella and I did spawning around 11:15am on Tuesday (11/11/25).
 It took me about an hour to dejelly the eggs and put them in the petri dish with the sperm water for fertilization.
 I put the eggs in the sperm water at 12:30pm.
 Fertilization usually takes about 30 mins so I put them in the 25°C incubator at 1pm.
 Based on the stages above at 25°C, collections times will be:

 - Blastula: 5-7pm on 11/11/25
 	- Collection notes: I have two petri dishes in the incubator - one looks like it was fertilized well, the other looks like low fertilization overall.
 Keeping them both in the incubator for now.
-Fixed ~50-100 embryos in 3 tubes (labelled 1, 2, 3) at 5:54pm.
+Fixed ~50-100 embryos in a tube (labelled 1) at 5:54pm.
 - Gastrula: 7am on 11/12/25
+	- Collection notes: tired.
+Fixed ~50-100 embryos in a tube (labelled 2) at 7:20am.
 - Planula: 1pm on 11/13/25
+	- Collection notes: Fixed ~50-100 larvae in a tube (labelled 3) at 1:50pm.
 - Early juvenile: 1pm on 11/16/25

 ### Helpful papers